Some commonly used built-in tags.

 {% endblock %}

-The advantage of this definition is that you can overwrite this block in the template that inherits it, or it will display the master template by default.
+The benefit of this definition is that you can override this block in the template that inherits it, or it will display as the master if not overridden.

 <!DOCTYPE html>